 Docker makes it easy and we’ll be done in about 5 minutes!
 You’ll have Traefik (a reverse proxy) sorting out SSL certificates for you, and Watchtower running every night to update your containers.

-You’ll need your own domain (with DNS records pointing to your server) to follow this guide.
-If you’re OK with self-signed SSL certificates, see our simpler guide on WebDAV.
+- Your own domain (with DNS records pointing to your server).
+If you don’t have this and you’re OK with self-signed SSL certificates, see our simpler guide on WebDAV.

 Create a Cloud Server